Katy has been knitting and crocheting for 10 years and selling her items at local craft shows in Colorado for three

 Cast on enough to make a few inches of the swatch and keep knitting until you have a square.
 Measure the width of the resulting square and divide by the number of stitches you cast on.
 This will be your stitches per inch.
 Simply multiply that by how many inches wide you want your final product to be.
 This is how many you cast on.

-Sometime the pattern dictates how many stitches to cast on.
-Or it will specify that the cast on stitches need to be a multiple of some number.
-If aiming for a multiple you usually want to add stitches to reach the desired number instead of subtract to avoid making the blanket too narrow.
+Sometimes the pattern dictates how many stitches to cast on.
+Or it will specify that the cast-on stitches need to be a multiple of some number.
+If aiming for a multiple, you usually want to add stitches to reach the desired number (instead of subtracting) to avoid making the blanket too narrow.

 The Best Yarn for Blankets

-Beginners, or anyone looking for an affordable, durable wool can use it for a blanket.
-It's a worsted weight to match 6 - 9 needle sizes (more on that below).
-It's soft, comes in many colors and is heavy enough to knit up quickly.
+Beginners—or anyone looking for affordable, durable wool—can use it for a blanket.
+It's a worsted weight to match 6–9 needle sizes (more on that below).
+It's soft, comes in many colors, and is heavy enough to knit up quickly.
 If you don't know what yarn to choose for your blanket, I highly recommend it.

 The yarn weight or thickness can range from fingering weight (for socks) to chunky yarn.
-For beginners who are unsure worsted is a good weight to start with.
-Chunky yarn can be good choice for a faster project.
+For beginners who are unsure, worsted is a good weight to start with.
+Chunky yarn can be a good choice for a faster project.

 Always think about the blanket's recipient when selecting material.
-Wool is warm and durable but can be hard to care for and scratchy.
-Acrylic and cotton are soft and easy to wash but don't add a lot of warmth.
+Wool is warm and durable, but it can be hard to care for and scratchy.
+Acrylic and cotton are soft and easy to wash, but they don't add a lot of warmth.

 A wool blend can be a good compromise.
 It has the warmth of wool but is softer on the skin.